Gallouche/MLOps-Project/report.md

 #### Task - Download data

-This task downloads the preprocessed dataset from the cloud.
+The `download_data_from_gcs` task downloads the preprocessed dataset from the cloud.
 The dataset is separated into training, validation, and test sets.

 #### Task - Remove old metrics

-This task removes the old metrics from the cloud to avoid conflicts with the new metrics.
+The `remove_train_output` task removes the old metrics from the cloud to avoid conflicts with the new metrics.

 #### Task - Train YOLOv8

-This task trains the YOLOv8 model on the preprocessed dataset.
+The `train_yolov8_model` task trains the YOLOv8 model on the preprocessed dataset.
 The YOLOv8 model is a real-time object detection algorithm based on a convolutional neural network.
 It is developed by Ultralytics.
 We use the pre-trained model and retrain it with the preprocessed dataset.
 Inside this task the YOLOv8 outputs a variety of files including the weights, metrics and some visualizations.

 #### Task - Upload model

-This task uploads the trained model to the cloud.
+The `upload_to_gcs` task uploads the trained model to the cloud.
 The model weights are stored in a file that can be used for deployment.
 All the files generated by the YOLOv8 model are uploaded to the cloud.

 #### Task - Trigger deployment

-This task triggers the deployment DAG to deploy the trained model.
+The `trigger_deployment` task triggers the deployment DAG to deploy the trained model.

 ### DAG - Deployment